renegade-fi/renegade-docs/docs.renegade.fi/docs/technical-reference/typescript-sdk.md

 - the provided wagmi config is not configured properly
 - the API request authorization is incorrect / missing

-### `withdraw`
+### withdraw

 Action for starting a `withdraw` task on your connected relayer.
+Transfers ERC-20 tokens from your Renegade wallet to your Arbitrum address.

 :::warning

-You most likely want to use `executeWithdraw` instead, as it will check for and pay fees if needed.
+You most likely want to use [`executeWithdrawal`](#executewithdrawal) instead, as it will check for and pay fees if needed.

 :::